NAAS Cuddihy Field: Post-war

 When World War II ended on 2 September 1945, the airfield's role had diminished, and it was deactivated by the navy on 31 January 1947.
-Cuddihy Field was finslly disestablished by the Navy on 8 April 1947, and the airfield was leased to the city of Corpus Christi a week later, assuming operation of Cuddihy Field.
+Cuddihy Field was finally closed by the Navy on 8 April 1947, and it was leased to the city of Corpus Christi a week later, assuming operation of the former field.
 Afterwards, the city began subleasing out portions of the airfield.
 Cuddihy Field began operating as a civil airport.
 Following this, many private aircraft were relocated from Cliff Maus Airport to Cuddihy Field.
 From 1948 to 1949, the airfield was used as the temporary campus of the Arts & Technological College.
 By 1956, the runways were used for aircraft carrier practice.
 From 1961 to 1977, the runways were used as a dragstrip and racetrack.
 A meeting was held every March 2, with general admission costing $3.75.
 Gault Aviation began operating out of Cuddihy Field, hosting Piper PA-28 Cherokee sales, rentals, flight training, charter services, and an aerial ambulance service.
 By 1963, Cuddihy Field became a private airfield, with runways 4/22 and 07/26 closing.
 The operators were Coastal State Aviation Inc & Coastal States Aircraft Corp.
 By 1968, all four runways remained intact although deteriorated, with light single-engine aircraft still operating from the airfield.
 In 1970, Jimmy Adhair purchased a portion of Cuddihy with a 3rd place bid at a GSA auction.
 Tennessee Pipeline Co. began using Cuddihy Field shortly thereafter.
 Between 1967 and 1979, runways 04/22 and 08/26 were demolished.
 A smaller aircraft hangar was also built on the northwest side of runway 13, and Cuddihy Field now began operating a single asphalt runway numbered 13/31.
 The former runway 17/35 was narrower, serving as a taxiway between 13/31 and the apron.

+Blueprint of Cuddihy Landing Field, c1940s.